sygmaprotocol/sygma-widget/packages/widget/README.md

 ### Dependencies

-To integrate the Widget to any lit project that you have, you will need to add the following dependencies:
+To integrate the Widget into any project that uses web components you will need to add the following dependencies:

 ```bash
 yarn add @buildwithsygma/sygmaprotocol-widget @buildwithsygma/sygma-sdk-core